prisms-center/PRISMS-PF_Training_Materials/README.md

 # PRISMS-PF_Training_Materials
-This is a special branch of the repository for materials to be used during the PRISMS-PF training workshop at TMS ICME 2021.
+This is a special branch of the repository for materials to be used during the PRISMS-PF training workshop at Annual PRISMS Workshop, August 2022.

-The updated materials for the workshop can be found in: https://github.com/prisms-center/PRISMS-PF_Training_Materials/tree/ICME_2021
+The updated materials for the workshop can be found in: https://github.com/prisms-center/PRISMS-PF_Training_Materials/tree/Workshop2022

-You can (a) view/download each of these materials separately or (b) clone the repository and switch to the to the ICME_2021 branch.
+You can (a) view/download each of these materials separately or (b) clone the repository and switch to the to the Workshop2022 branch.
 To do the latter follow these steps:

 1) Open a terminal in your local computer or Virtual Machine